This article includes updates for Smart ID 23.04.

 - Smart ID Mobile App requirements and interoperability

 - Docker client and engine version 20.10.10 or later

 Docker Compose version 1.25.5 or later and Docker Compose file version 3.7 or later

-Kubernetes is supported, but no example configuration is available at this point.
+Kubernetes is supported, but there is no example configuration available.